noPerfection/service/PROXY.md

 # Should have at least one service
 Services:
   - Type: Proxy           # We are defining the proxy service
-    Name: my-proxy        # Custom name of the service to classify it.
+    Url: url        # Custom name of the service to classify it.
     Instance: unique-id   # Unique id through this configuration
     Controllers:
       - Name: source      # Source controller